Update: Counties report 911 services resuming after network ...

 Update: Counties report 911 services resuming after network outage

-Some Minnesota counties are reporting 911 network service has resumed following an outage around Minnesota Wednesday, Aug.
+Multiple reports state 911 network service has resumed following an outage around Minnesota Wednesday, Aug.
 1, 2018.
 Washington and Dakota counties were included in the outage.

-- Washington County callers are asked to use 651-439-9381 if a response is needed from police, fire or emergency medical services, according to an alert issued Wednesday afternoon.
+The 911 service provider for the state of Minnesota is investigating what caused the outage, according to a Minnesota Department of Public Safety tweet.

+RT @MnDPS_ECN: 911 outages that impacted several counties throughout the state have been resolved.
+The 911 service provider for the state of Minnesota is still investigating what caused the outage.
+Text-to-911 service is also restored.

 UPDATE: It appears that our 911 lines are back and functioning.
 Thanks for your patience during this brief outage.
 If there are any problems reaching us at 911, use our non-emergency number: (763) 765-3595.